art0s-dev/hexenhammer/documentation/design/Core.md

 - you shoot at a target
 - and you repeat until all weapons are resolved

-So That means Units are just a profile and a bunch of weapons with a nice abstraction.
+So That means Units are just a bunch of weapons withg some special rules and a nice abstraction.

 The profile on the other hand is the sheet the weapons and the units are compared against.